• Skip to primary navigation

 Play Time / The Wishy-Wash

 PVC pipes are one of the many things I didn’t know about before I became a parent.
-(Other things I didn’t know about: the Wiggles, projectile vomiting, excavator names, the words to every single Disney song, and how happy I could be sitting for hours doing nothing but rocking a baby.
+(Other things I didn’t know about: the Wiggles, projectile vomiting, types of excavators, the words to every single Disney song, and how happy I could be sitting for hours doing nothing but rocking a baby.
 But that, as Kipling would say, is another story.)

 It turns out that PVC pipes make great toys for kids—a bin of plastic pipes and fittings can keep a young child busy for ages.
 You can also use PVC pipes to make a “car wash” for kids.
 I first saw the Kid Wash idea in Family Fun magazine.
 We stayed pretty true to their design, although looking at the photo from when we first put together the Wishy-Wash, as our kids named it, it looks like we decided not to do the swinging “door.”
 (Do you see 3-year-old Will running in the background?
 Oh, my heart!)